 Many students are already familiar with Geosciences through what is commonly called "earth science" in high school.
 Geosciences covers our Planet Earth - its soil, minerals, climate change, magnetic fields, earthquakes, water, plants, fossils, volcanoes and more.

 The Bachelor of Science (BS) degree in Geosciences is designed to prepare students to become professional Earth scientists in a wide range of disciplines, as well as to enter graduate programs for further advanced training.
-The BS curriculum includes more allied science requirements than the BA and is designed for students who plan professional employment or advanced study in the geosciences.
+The BS curriculum includes more science requirements than the BA and is designed for students who plan professional employment or advanced study in the geosciences.
 Graduates seek employment with environmental and water resource management; energy and mineral industries; and government agencies.

 Geosciences majors at UWM can organize their electives around a particular area of interest if they wish: